emsesp/EMS-ESP32/README.md

 ### Using ESPurna

 [ESPurna](https://github.com/xoseperez/espurna/wiki) is framework that handles most of the tedious tasks of building IoT devices so you can focus on the functionality you need.
 This replaces my ESPHelper code in the standalone version above.
 ESPurna is natively built on PlatformIO and Visual Studio Code too which is nice.
-The latest version supported is 1.13.3.
+The latest version I tested this on is 1.13.3.
 So if you're brave, follow these steps:

 1. Download and install [NodeJS](https://nodejs.org/en/download).
 This gives you npm.
 Choose the LTS version
 2. Download ESPurna by cloning the ESPurna git repository (command palette, git clone, https://github.com/xoseperez/espurna.git)